Blog

 Use Baby-Safe Sunscreen

-Tip 3: Use Baby-Safe Sunscreen
+Tip 3: Use Baby-Friendly Sunscreen

 What to avoid:

-Tip 5: Maintain a Simple Skincare Routine
+Tip 5: Keep the Skincare Routine Simple

-Tip 6: Watch Out for Heat Rashes
+Tip 6: Be Aware of Heat Rashes

 Tip 7: Keep Baby's Environment Cool